s2e-lab/seneca/README.md

-# SENECA: Serialization-aware Call Graph Construction for Java Applications
+# SENECA: Taint-Based Call Graph Construction for Java Object Deserialization

 This repository contains the source code for `Seneca`, a taint-based call graph construction for Java programs.
 This tool is part of the following paper: